morten-egan/npg_demo/readme.md

 # npg_demo
 Morten Egan <morten@plsql.ninja>

-This is the initial readme of the project.
-More will be added later.
-Like a description of what this is

-[NOTE]
-Since this is the first check-in, not much info has been added yet.
-But he will do soon.

 ## Summary

+The readme is not included in the npg.spec file, to demonstrate that when a package is build from a github repository it will be added automatically.

 ## Pre-requisites

 ## Installation

 ## Procedures and Functions

 ## Examples